Man's Best Friend (The Ren & Stimpy Show): Controversy

-It was scheduled to air on August 22, 1992 by Nickelodeon, but the channel refused to air it due to one violent scene in which Ren beats up George with an oar, as well as references to tobacco and brief scatological humor.
-Following the episode's ban, Nickelodeon fired John Kricfalusi and the rest of Spümcø in order to make the show appropriate for younger viewers according to Kricfalusi himself, but this is not entirely the case; the relationship between John and Nickelodeon had in fact been tense for quite some time beforehand due to John's perfectionism resulting in multiple episodes missing their scheduled airdates, with "Man's Best Friend" merely being the straw that broke the camel's back in this regard.
-Following this, Games Animation handled the show starting with its third season, with Billy West, Stimpy's voice actor, replacing Kricfalusi's role as the voice of Ren.
+The episode was scheduled to air on August 22, 1992 on Nickelodeon, but the channel resisted due to one violent scene in which Ren beats up George with an oar, as well as the dog treats resembling cigars and feces.
+Following the episode's ban, Nickelodeon fired John Kricfalusi and a number of employees at Spümcø.
+Kricfalusi believed this was done in order to make the show appropriate for younger viewers, while Nickelodeon stated that the primary reason was Kricfalusi missing deadlines.
+Following this, Games Animation handled the show starting with its third season, with Billy West, Stimpy's voice actor, replacing Kricfalusi's role as the voice of Ren, as he had intended to do so before Kricfalusi insisted on voicing Ren.
+This controversy had also attracted attention to the inconsistency of Nickelodeon's censorship; while a dog treat resembling feces was met with scrutiny, a bloody intestine passing out feces in the episode "The Royal Canadian Kilted Yaksmen" was not.
+Games Animation was allowed to include risqué content and even occasional graphic violence in the newer episodes, despite the previously mentioned oar scene not featuring any blood.

-However, Kricfalusi was hired for Viacom years later, creating the short-lived Ren & Stimpy "Adult Party Cartoon" for the Spike TV network during its animation block.
-The banned episode could finally be aired, along with the uncut version of the original Ren & Stimpy pilot episode "Big House Blues", as part of the adult-oriented spin-off/reboot of the series with a TV-MA rating.
+Years later, in 2002, Kricfalusi was hired by Viacom to produce the short-lived Ren & Stimpy "Adult Party Cartoon", the "extreme" version and the adult-oriented spin-off of the original series, for Spike TV's animation block.
+The episode aired, along with the uncut version of the original Ren & Stimpy pilot "Big House Blues", in June 23, 2003, three days before the premiere of Adult Party Cartoon.
+Both episodes were rated TV-MA.

-The episode was also released on Ren & Stimpy's first and second season DVD boxset, as a bonus feature.
+The episode was also released on Ren & Stimpy's first and second season DVD boxset as a bonus feature.

 Reception

-Author Thad Komorowski gave it five out of five stars in his Sick Little Monkeys: The Unauthorized Ren & Stimpy Story book, calling it "one of the most wonderful and insane cartoons of the series".
+Author Thad Komorowski gave it five out of five stars, calling it one of the best episodes in the entire series.